studio24/amplify/docs/javascript.md

 Inspired by Chris Ferdinandi's [How I structure my vanilla JS projects](https://gomakethings.com/how-i-structure-my-vanilla-js-projects/), all JavaScript is found within `src/js`.

 Individual files in this directory are minified into files of the same name, but are kept separate from the main JavaScript file.
-They are typically used on only one or two pages.
+They are typically used only on specific pages.

 This directory also contains the following subdirectories:

 ### `main`

-This contains code that is used on most/all pages across a website.
+Contains code that is used on most/all pages across a website.
 Each distinct piece of functionality is held within its own file.
-When Amplify's JS build script is run, these files are concatenated together into `dist/js/main.js` and `dist/js/main.min.js`, which is loaded everywhere.
+When Amplify's JS build script is run, these files are concatenated together into `web/dist/js/main.js` and `web/dist/js/main.min.js`, which is loaded everywhere.

 ### `package-extensions`

-This contains Amplify's implementations for any third party scripts that are imported from NPM, such as [accessible auto-complete](https://github.com/alphagov/accessible-autocomplete).
+Contains Amplify's implementations for any third party scripts that are imported from NPM, such as [accessible auto-complete](https://github.com/alphagov/accessible-autocomplete).

 ## JavaScript build tools